autherixOfficial/autherixOfficial/README.md

 **Automation Engineer | Systems Architect | AI + Business Workflow Platforms**

-I design and build **production-grade automation systems** for real operational environments — where reliability, maintainability, and clarity matter more than demos.
+I design and build production-grade automation and AI-enhanced workflows for real operational environments — where reliability, maintainability, and clarity matter more than demos.

 ---